larry-lime/hugo-personal-site/content/en/project/hh-fund-me.md

 ## About The Project

-My Ethereum Crowd Funding project is full stack decentralized application built who's [backend](https://github.com/larry-lime/fund-me-backend) is built with Solidity and the Hardhat Ethereum development framework.
+My Ethereum Crowd Funding project is full stack decentralized application built who's backend ([GH repo](https://github.com/larry-lime/fund-me-backend)) is built with Solidity and the Hardhat Ethereum development framework.
 Tests are done with Mocha & Chai in Javascript.
-Additionally, it utilizes Chainlink pricefeed oracles and its [frontend](https://github.com/larry-lime/solidity-js-fcc) is coded in vanilla HTML/CSS and Javascript.
+Additionally, it utilizes Chainlink pricefeed oracles and its frontend ([GH repo](https://github.com/larry-lime/solidity-js-fcc)) is coded in vanilla HTML/CSS and Javascript.
 This project was created as a part of Patrick Collin's Solidity and Javascript smart contract course with Free Code Camp.

 ## Getting Started